 That’s why you should always test it and have more versions ready.
-A handy tool by SEOmofo will help you to test them.
+Our SERP preview tool will help you test them.
 Don’t forget that Google tends to change the accepted title tag length but as far as we know, it has always been in the mentioned range.

 2. Watch out for duplicates

 Don’t use the same title tags for more than one page.
 Check the Search Console to find if there are any duplicates.
 To put it simply, Google doesn’t like them.

 It can happen, especially on content-rich websites such as eshops.
 Do your best to fix the issue as soon as possible.